 Common reasons for getting called back after a mammogram

 Why are you undergoing a mammogram?
-Perhaps your doctor has found an area during a breast exam that warrants closer scrutiny via imaging.
+Perhaps your doctor has found an area during a breast exam that warrants closer scrutiny via imaging test.
 Or, you may belong to a recommended age group.
-The United States Preventive Services Task Force suggests that women between 50 and 74 years old and at average risk for breast cancer schedule a mammogram every two years.
+The United States Preventive Services Task Force suggests that women between 50 and 74 years old and at average risk for breast cancer schedule a screening mammogram every two years.

 Many health organizations have breast cancer screening guidelines, including the American Cancer Society, American College of Physicians, American College of Obstetricians and Gynecologists and more.
 When determining when to schedule your first mammogram, talk to your doctor about your health history, potential risk factors and any current symptoms you are experiencing.